tboult/RR/README.md

 ## 📄 License

-This project is open-source and available under theGPL V3.
+This project is open-source and available under the GPL v3.
 Feel free to fork, modify, and share!